Ldsc2002/CompetencySystemApi2.0/Truffle/docs/CompetencySystem.md

-# Competency storing system

-### Competency structure

-   struct Competency {
-       uint24 id;
-       uint8 KEamount;
-   }

-Competency stroting structure

-- **id**: The id of the Competency in the external storing system
-- **KEamount**: The amount of Knowledge Elements that the

-   //Array of the store Competencies
-   Competency[] private _competencys;

-   mapping(bytes32 =>  uint24) private _skillLevels;
-   /////////////////////Permissions/////////////////////////

-   //Mapping from Competencies ids to creator address mapping(uint256 => address) private _competencyCreator;

-   //Mapping from Competencies ids to Competencies representatives mapping(uint24 => mapping(address => bool)) private _competencyRepresentative;

-   //Mapping from a Competency id and an address to the amount it can transfer mapping(bytes32 => uint256) private _canTransfer;

-   //Mapping from a Competency id and an address to the creators permission to edit mapping(bytes32 => mapping(address => bool)) private _canEditByCreator;

-   //Mapping from a Competency id and an address to the owners permission to edit mapping(bytes32 => mapping(address => bool)) private _canEditByOwner;

-   /////////////////////Modifiers/////////////////////////

-   //Check if an account is the creator of a competency

-   modifier isCompetencyCreator(address account, uint24 competencyId) {}

-   //Check if an account is a representative for a competency

-   modifier isCompetencyRepresentative(address account, uint24 competencyId){}

-   //Check if a competency exist

-   modifier competencyExist(uint24 competencyId) {}

-   //Check if an account has the owner's permission to edit

-   modifier canEditByOwner(address account, address owner, uint256 competencyId) {}

-   //Check if an account has a competency

-   modifier hasCompetency(address account, uint256 competencyId) {}

-   modifier hasBalance(address account, uint256 competencyId,uint256 amount) {}

-   //Check if an account has the permission to transfer a amount of Competencies

-   modifier canTransfer(uint24 competencyId, uint256 amount ,  address sender) {}

-   /////////////////////Methods/////////////////////////

-   constructor() ERC1155("") { }

 /*
    Create a Competency inside the system

-   @Param from : The address that is creating the competency
+   - "from" : The address that is creating the competency
-   @Param id : The id of the competency in the external storing system
+   - "id" : The id of the competency in the external storing system
-   @Param KEamount : The amount of Knowledge Elements the competency has */
+   - "KEamount" : The amount of Knowledge Elements the competency has */

-   function createCompetency(
+   `function createCompetency(
        address from,
        uint24 id,
        uint8 KEamount
-   ) public {}
+   ) public {}`

    /*
    Get a competency by its id
    */

-   function getCompetencys() public view returns (Competency[] memory){
+   `function getCompetencys() public view returns (Competency[] memory){
        return _competencys;
    }

    /*
    Get a competency by its id

-   @Param pos : The id of the competency in the external storing system */
+   - "pos" : The id of the competency in the external storing system */

-   function getCompetency(uint24 pos) competencyExist(pos) public view returns (Competency memory){
+   `function getCompetency(uint24 pos) competencyExist(pos) public view returns (Competency memory){
        return _competencys[pos];
    }

    /*
    Get the saved external storing id of the skill levels of an account

-   @Param owner : The address of the account that owns the skill levels
+   - "owner" : The address of the account that owns the skill levels
-   @Param competencyId : The id of the competency
+   - "competencyId" : The id of the competency

    */

-   function getSkillLevel(
+   `function getSkillLevel(
        address owner,
        uint24 competencyId
    ) competencyExist(competencyId) public view returns (uint24){